ayushmodi12/transport-management-system/README.md

 ![updated_flowchart](https://github.com/ayushmodi12/transport-management-system/assets/113369113/eb11aa59-78fe-40c7-a429-9d7630195c47)

 ## Running the project
-Currently, this project is supported in Windows devices only.

 ## Setting up the Server
 First, change the working directory to `transport-management-system` after cloning this repository.